preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 Templates for Publishing Apps
 ================================

-In Omnia 6.5 and later, the option Provisioning templates is removed.
-Instead, templates will be administrated under each main option, so here you can work with templates for Publishing Apps.
+Here you can work with templates for Publishing Apps.

 .. image:: publishing-templates-new.png